Coca-Cola Refreshing Filmmaker's Award: Coca-Cola Refreshing Filmmaker's Award Winning Schools

 Students from ten different schools have won the Coca-Cola Refreshing Filmmaker's Award out of the twenty-two contests that have been held.
 The schools that have produced the highest number of winning films are the University of California, Los Angeles and the University of Southern California.
 University of California, Los Angeles won in 2001 and 2008 in the Coca-Cola Refreshing Films competition and in 2012 and 2014 in the rebranded Sprite Films competition.
 University of Southern California won in 1999, 2007, 2009 and 2010.
 Two schools have managed to win the contest in two consecutive years: the University of Southern California in 2009 and 2010, and the Savannah College of Art and Design in 2019 and 2020.
 While Elon University won twice during the four-year period in which the program was renamed Sprite Films, it has not won during one of the contests labelled Coca-Cola Refreshing Films.
-The first ever winning school was the University of Southern California and the most recent winning school was the Savannah College of Art and Design.
+The first ever winning school was the University of Southern California and the most recent winning school was Brigham Young University.

-The years in italics indicate a win during the period in which the program was renamed Sprite Films.
+The years in italics indicate a win during the period in which the program was renamed "Sprite Films."